Free

 Linda Buckley

-Hear chamber and folk music combined, in a moving meditation on love, loss and home
+Chamber and folk music combined in a moving meditation on love, loss and home

-Linda Buckley connects threads of Irish and Scottish traditions and language, migration and the idea of home in her piece for pipes, strings and electronics.
+Linda Buckley connected threads of Irish and Scottish traditions and language, migration and the idea of home in her piece for pipes, strings and electronics.

-Award-winning composer Linda Buckley’s ‘Thar Farraige (Over Sea)’ combines contemporary chamber music with Irish and Scottish folk traditions.
+Award-winning composer Linda Buckley’s ‘Thar Farraige (Over Sea)’ combined contemporary chamber music with Irish and Scottish folk traditions.

-Composed for small pipes, string quartet and electronics, this captivating piece is performed with Maxwell Quartet and Brìghde Chaimbeul.
-It explores contemporary chamber music, embracing both Irish and Scottish traditional music and language, songs of love and loss, connections to place, migration and our idea of what ‘home’ means.
+Composed for small pipes, string quartet and electronics, this captivating piece was performed with Maxwell Quartet and Brìghde Chaimbeul.
+It explored contemporary chamber music, embracing both Irish and Scottish traditional music and language, songs of love and loss, connections to place, migration and our idea of what ‘home’ means.

 Since its debut, ‘Thar Farraige (Over Sea)’ has resonated with audiences around the world, including Glasgow’s Celtic Connections, Northern Ireland’s Moving On Music, Norway’s Hemsing Festival, London’s Kings Place and September Me in the Netherlands.